What is Fat Transfer?

 How is the Procedure Performed?

-At Polaris Aesthetics, we use advanced techniques for harvesting the fat in a sterile environment with minimal stem cell contact.
+At Polaris Medical Aesthetics, we use advanced techniques for harvesting the fat in a sterile environment with minimal growth factor contact.
 The fat is harvested using a very fine needle-like cannula to gently perform liposuction.
-The fat naturally contains some stem cells, which are harvested in the process along with the fat cells.
+The fat naturally contains some growth factors, which are harvested in the process along with the fat cells.
 Nothing artificial is added nor biologically manipulated within the harvested fat.
 The fat is then injected back into the face within a few minutes of the harvest procedure using fine blunt tipped cannulas developed to minimize injury to the living cells.

 What Areas can Fat Grafting be Performed on?